-There are three form of enabling behaviors that could prevent the addict you care from seeking help.
-It is important to look at each form of enabling so that as a parent, guardian, or friend you know what exact behaviors to cease.
-Once you have stopped enabling you can truly detach with love.
+There are three forms of enabling behaviors that could prevent the addict you care from seeking help.
+It is essential to look at each way of enabling so that as a parent, guardian, or friend, you know what exact behaviors to cease.
+Once you have stopped enabling, you can genuinely detach with love.

 - Allowing the addict to stay in your home if they are using

 - Tolerating destructive behaviors

 - Denying, rationalizing, and or minimizing on their behalf

 - Avoiding confronting harmful behavior

 - Not calling the police when they have committed a crime